Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/vector/vector_displacement.rst

 Midlevel
    Neutral displacement value that causes no displacement.
-   With the default 0.0, any lower values will cause the surfaces to be pushed inwards, and any higher values will push it outwards.
+   With the default 0.0, any lower values will cause the surfaces to be pushed inwards, and any higher values will push them outwards.
 Scale
    Increase or decrease the amount of displacement.